brent-holden/plex-systemd/README.md

 Plex will be available at http://your.host.name:32400/web

-If you're not restoring from backups, you'l lneed to log into each service and configure the reverse proxy base URL with /<service> by going to http://your.host.name:<service port>.
+If you're not restoring from backups, you'l lneed to log into each service and configure the reverse proxy base URL with /${service} by going to http://your.host.name:${service port}.
 Service ports are published in the [sample nginx configuration file](nginx/default.example) in this repository.
 Enjoy!